How to Get Into Loyola Medical School

 Loyola Medical School MCAT

-One of the most important scores to consider when exploring how to get into Loyola Medical School is its median MCAT score.
-Since Loyola Medical School assesses its candidates using holistic measures that consider their entire application, they do not have MCAT cut-off scores.
+One of the most important scores to consider when considering Loyola is its median MCAT score.
+Since Loyola assesses its candidates using holistic measures that consider their entire application, it does not have MCAT cut-off scores.

 Loyola Medical School Requirements

 Your GPA and MCAT scores aren’t the only application materials Loyola will consider when assessing your candidacy.
-Here is the complete list of admission materials required to apply to this medical school.
+Here is the complete list of the basic requirements and prerequisites for applying to this medical school.

 An Undergraduate Degree With Prerequisites

-As stated, you’ll need to maintain a 3.6 GPA or higher to increase your chances of getting into Loyola Medical School.
-While you may choose any major you have an interest in to achieve this GPA, Loyola recommends students choose a challenging major that includes courses in liberal arts and science disciplines.
+As stated, you’ll need to maintain a 3.7 GPA or higher to increase your chances of getting into Loyola.
+While you may choose any major you have an interest in to achieve this GPA, this school recommends students choose a challenging major that includes courses in liberal arts and science disciplines.

 There are also several prerequisites you must complete in order to be eligible for application at Loyola: